Law Enforcement Career Exploring

-The Hancock County Sheriff’s Office Law Enforcement Explorer post meets on the second and fourth Thursday of each month from 7 pm -8 pm.
-Our program combines lecture and hands-on training in criminal and traffic law, search and seizure, report writing, vehicle crash investigation, defensive tactics/handcuffing, criminal investigations, first aid and leadership.
+The Hancock County Sheriff’s Office Law Enforcement Explorer Post meets on the second and fourth Thursday of each month from 7:00-8:00PM.
+Our program combines lecture and hands-on training in criminal and traffic law, search and seizure, report writing, vehicle crash investigation, defensive tactics/handcuffing, criminal investigations, first aid, and leadership.
 Enrollment is open year-round.
-To learn more about becoming a member of our post contact Lt.
-Donnie Munden at email@example.com .

 The IMPD Explorers are a group of youth ages 12-18 with an interest in a career in law enforcement and public safety.
-We strive to balance training involving scenarios, physical fitness and life skills.
+We strive to balance training involving scenarios, physical fitness, and life skills.
 The IMPD Explorers maintain involvement in different events around the state and have recently competed at the National Law Enforcement Exploring Conference.
-For more information contact Officer Mannina at Christine.Mannina@Indy.Gov.
+This post is for youth ages 14-18, club 12-13.

 Contact: Officer Christine Mannina

-The Johnson County Sheriff’s Office invites any youth ages 14 to 20 to join them and learn more about the different aspects of a career with Johnson Co Sheriff’s Department.
+The Johnson County Sheriff’s Office invites any youth ages 14 to 20 to join them and learn more about the different aspects of a career with Johnson County Sheriff’s Department.

 Contact: Sheriff Duane Burgess

-Post 160 prides itself on being an active hands-on post with a Crime Prevention Bike Patrol Unit, a Ride-Along program, a fun and active training regimen including defensive tactics, handcuffing, building searches, traffic stops and firearms training.
-Our Post’s Mission is “Disaster Relief.”
-All Explorers are required to be active in providing disaster relief efforts should a natural or man-made disaster strike central Indiana.
-Furthermore, Post 160 is highly active in providing support to regular officers throughout the year such as the Lawrence July 4th Parade and Celebration, Regional Soccer Tournaments, Shred-it Day, National Night Out and more.
+Post #160 prides itself on being an active hands-on post with a Crime Prevention Bike Patrol Unit, a Ride-Along program, a fun and active training regimen including defensive tactics, handcuffing, building searches, traffic stops, firearms training to name a few.
+Our post’s mission is “Disaster Relief.”
+All Explorers are required to be active in providing disaster relief efforts should a natural or man-made disaster strike Central Indiana.
+Furthermore, Post #160 is highly active in providing support to regular officers throughout the year such as the Lawrence July 4th Parade and Celebration, Regional Soccer Tournaments, Shred-it Day, National Night Out and more.